 Should You Stop Wearing Underwear in Bed?

-Most men and women slept minus underwear—some do it on a nightly basis.
-Check out these compelling reasons to consider going commando in bed.
+Many people sleep without underwear—some do it on a nightly basis.
+Check out these compelling reasons for going commando and skipping the underwear when you're in bed.

 It’s a clean alternative

 Die-hard underwear-sleepers often think it’s gross or unclean to not wear them.
 That’s a myth, Dr. Bank says.

 The genital region is relatively protected against outside elements, especially if you’re wearing pajamas, so as long as you are practicing good body hygiene—making sure to regularly wash the area with mild soap and water in the shower—there’s nothing inherently unclean about skipping skivvies, he says.